ioBroker/ioBroker.mqtt/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Update objects if data type changes also for "client" usage
 * (Apollon77) Update mqtt library
+* (Apollon77) Create a folder object structure if objects do not exist in the adapter namespace

 ### 2.5.0 (2022-02-24)
 * (uwesimon/Apollon77) fix test connection with mqtts